nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 ## Eos, Properly Introduced

 I've teased Eos as "the build engine" in prior posts and never given it real treatment.
-A full exposition is coming, but this argument needs its shape now, because the substrate reshapes it, dramatically for the better.
+A full exposition is coming,[^eos-docs] but this argument needs its shape now, because the substrate reshapes it.

 Eos is a build *scheduler*: it takes a DAG of pure build actions and decides what runs, where, and when, locally embedded or across a fleet,